Results

 InfOptSensitivityReport

 A wrapper DataType for JuMP.SensitivityReports in InfiniteOpt.
-These are generated based on the optimizer model and should be made via the use of lp_sensitivity_report.
+These are generated based on the transformation backend and should be made via the use of lp_sensitivity_report.
 Once made these can be indexed to get the sensitivies with respect to variables and/or constraints.
 The indexing syntax for these is:

 report[ref::[GeneralVariableRef/InfOptConstraintRef];